google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/use-request-autocomplete.markdown

 validates to your needs, simply submit the form and proceed to the final confirmation.

-{% include shared/remember.liquid title="Remember" list=page.remember.request-auto-complete-flow %}
+{% include shared/remember.liquid title="Remember" list=page.notes.request-auto-complete-flow %}